Reading time: 5 min.

 Can a hair transplant increase hair density?

-In one study of multiple hair transplant patients, surgeons achieved a mean density of 50 grafts per cm² with FUE transplantation and 75 grafts per cm² with direct hair implantation.
-The photos below show results of 2 patients in this study before surgery, immediately after surgery, and 1 year after their DHI transplant [5].
+In one study of multiple hair transplant patients, surgeons achieved a mean density of 50 hair grafts per cm² with FUE hair transplantation and 75 grafts per cm² with Direct Hair Implantation (DHI).

 Some people also choose to get a hair transplant for a fuller buzzcut.
-While this is an option — particularly for people who might want to grow their hair out again in the future — scalp micropigmentation may be a more cost-effective way to achieve similar results.
+While this is an option, particularly for people who might want to grow their hair out again in the future, scalp micropigmentation may be a more cost-effective way to achieve similar results.

 What is a high-density hair transplant?

-High-density hair transplants can have excellent results.
-One study found that densely packed grafts survived and grew at a higher rate than less densely packed grafts [6].
-But you’ll need a highly skilled surgeon to pull this off.
+However, you’ll need a highly skilled hair transplant surgeon to pull this off.
 Poor surgical technique is a key reason for low graft survival rates, so it’s better to find the best hair transplant surgeon who can provide excellent hair transplant success rates than to seek a high-density hair transplant.

 Can you get a second hair transplant to improve hair density?